COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <div style="text-align: justify">

 In this report, we show that low-income groups have never attained the same level of restrictions as high-income groups in the UK.
 This means that social isolation policies disproportionally affect different groups, with high-income groups being the most able to restrict their movement.
-We focused the analysis on three periods depicted in <b>Figure 1</b>, henceforth called P1 (from 11/3/2020 to 23/3/2020), P2 (from 23/3/2020 to 5/4/2020), and P3 (from 5/4/2020 to 17/4/2020).
+We focused the analysis on four periods depicted in <b>Figure 1</b>, henceforth called P1 (from 11/3/2020 to 23/3/2020), P2 (from 23/3/2020 to 5/4/2020), and P3 (from 5/4/2020 to 17/4/2020).
 We kept the length of the periods roughly the same to ensure fairness in the analysis.
 We use these 3 periods to contrast the level of movement restriction for different social classes in a period before the announcement of the UK partial lockdown (P1), the period after the announcement until movement levels started to stabilise around the date of the historic TV broadcast from Queen Elizabeth II (P2), and the period after the broadcast until 17 of April (P3).
 We show that P3 shows an increase in the levels of mobility for lower classes which may be a sign of people getting tired of lockdown restrictions, venturing outside their homes, or even being required to work to provide for their families.
 The increase in mobility in P3 varies significantly around the UK.
 Lastly, we show that normal rhythms of individuals which arise from our daily routines are completely lost after the suggestion that people should "avoid crowded places and work from home if possible" (17/3/2020); this means that such measures lead to people having variety in their rhythms or even not having regular rhythms.

 </div>